21 Aug 2018

 What is the PSA?

-prostate infections, following prostate manipulation and huge enlargement of benign prostate.
+prostate infections, following prostate manipulation and huge enlargement of the benign prostate.

 If PSA is raised or there is any abnormality on finger examination, we advise a prostatic biopsy.